Vusanje: Geography

 Vusanje is located within the Plav municipality, below the town of Gusinje.
 It is located in the geographical region of Prokletije mountain, in the basin of the Lim river.
 There is a notable waterfall Grlja.

 History

-The village was settled by ancestors of the Kelmendi region of Albania, by Gjonbalaj and Nik Bala family.
+The village was settled by ancestors of the Kelmendi region of Albania, by Gjonbalaj and Nrel Bala family.
 Until 1912, it was part of Ottoman Empire.
 During the First Balkan War in 1912 it became part of the Kingdom of Montenegro.
 The village is made up of two settlements, Katundi i siper (upper village) and katundi i ulet (lower village).
 Also there is a hamlet called Zarunic.
 Post 1913, the village was subjected to repression and discrimination from the Montenegrin and Yugoslavian governments.
 The result was the expulsion of the 90% of the population to the United States, mostly in the New York area.
 The remaining population is now 100% Albanian.

 There is an old cemetery in the village, called "the Catholic cemetery".

 Culture

-There are two mosques in the village (1990).
+The population of the village identifies as Muslim.
+Currently, there are two Mosques in the village (1990).